peter88213/aeon2yw/docs/usage.md

 # Label of the csv field whose contents are exported
 # as the scene's characters to yWriter.

+viewpoint_label = Viewpoint

+# Label of the csv field whose contents are exported
+# as the scene's viewpoint to yWriter.

 [OPTIONS]

 export_all_events = Yes